Aaron Judge: Draft and minor leagues

 The Yankees drafted Judge in the first round of the 2013 MLB draft with the 32nd overall selection, a pick the team received as compensation after losing Nick Swisher in free agency.
 Judge signed with the Yankees and received a $1.8 million signing bonus.
 He tore a quadriceps femoris muscle while participating in a base running drill, which kept him out of the 2013 season.

-He made his professional debut with the Charleston RiverDogs of the Class A South Atlantic League in 2014.
+Judge made his professional debut with the Charleston RiverDogs of the Class A South Atlantic League in 2014.
 He had a .333 batting average (6th in the league), .428 on-base percentage (OBP; 3rd), .530 slugging percentage (SLG; 6th), a .958 OPS and hit nine home runs with 45 RBIs in 65 games for Charleston.
-The Yankees promoted him to the Tampa Yankees of the Class A-Advanced Florida State League during the season, where he hit .283 with a .411 OBP (2nd in the league), .442 SLG, eight home runs, and 33 RBIs in 66 games for Tampa.

-The Yankees invited Judge to spring training as a non-roster player in 2015.
-Judge began the 2015 season with the Trenton Thunder of the Class AA Eastern League.
-After Judge batted .284/.350/.510 (5th in the league) with 12 home runs (tied for 9th) in 63 games for Trenton, the Yankees promoted Judge to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League in June.
-He was chosen to represent the Yankees at the 2015 All-Star Futures Game.
-The Yankees decided not to include Judge in their September call-ups.
+The Yankees promoted him to the Tampa Yankees of the Class A-Advanced Florida State League during the season, where he hit .283 with a .411 OBP (2nd in the league), .442 SLG, eight home runs, and 33 RBIs in 66 games for Tampa.The Yankees invited Judge to spring training as a non-roster player in 2015.
+Judge began the season with the Trenton Thunder of the Double-A Eastern League.
+After Judge batted .284/.350/.510 (5th in the league) with 12 home runs (tied for 9th) in 63 games for Trenton, the Yankees promoted Judge to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in June.
+He was chosen to play in the 2015 All-Star Futures Game.
+The Yankees did not include Judge in their September call-ups.
 Judge batted .224/.308/.373 with eight home runs in 61 games for Scranton/Wilkes-Barre.
-The Yankees invited Judge to spring training in 2016, and he began the season with Scranton/Wilkes-Barre.
-Judge was named to the International League All-Star Team in 2016, but did not play in the 2016 Triple-A All-Star Game after he spent a month on the disabled list due to a knee sprain.
+The Yankees invited Judge to spring training in 2016, and he returned to Triple-A to began the season.
+Judge was named to the International League All-Star Team in 2016 but did not play in the All-Star Game after he spent a month on the disabled list due to a knee sprain.
 In 93 games for the RailRiders, Judge batted .270/.366/.489 with 19 home runs (4th in the league), 62 runs (tied for 8th), and 65 RBIs (tied for 7th).